-1. Approximately 68 percent of the intervals from one standard error below the estimate to one standard error above the estimate (i.e., 68-percent confidence interval) would include the average result of all possible samples.
+Approximately 68 percent of the intervals from one standard error below the estimate to one standard error above the estimate (i.e., 68-percent confidence interval) would include the average result of all possible samples.

-2See "Housing Starts," Construction Reports, Series C20, for details of this survey.
+2See the January issue of "Housing Starts," Construction Reports, Series C20, for details of this survey.

-3See "Housing Completions," Construction Reports, Series C22.
+3See "Housing Completions,"Construction Reports, Series C22.